hydecorp/hydejack-starter-kit/docs/print.md

 The `accent_image` property also accepts the special value `none` which will remove the default image.

+If your sidebar image contains bright colors, the white text can be difficult to read.
+In this case, consider setting `invert_sidebar: true` in the front matter to invert the text colors in the sidebar.
+Use [front matter defaults][fmd] to enable this on all pages (see below).

-Note that these values can be overwritte on a per-page basis, i.e. you can create a unique look for each page.
+Note that these values can be overwritten on a per-page basis, i.e. you can create a unique look for each page.
-You can also apply a certain look all posts in a category via [front matter defaults][fmd], e.g.:
+You can also apply a certain look to all posts in a category via [front matter defaults][fmd], e.g.:

 ```yml
 ## file: `_config.yml`